The Best Dog Food

 No, this is not "people food."
 Calling real food "people food" makes it sound as though people are the only living creatures entitled to eat real food.
 That's not true.

-ALL living creatures deserve real food.
+All living creatures deserve real food.
 You can give real food to your dog by making homemade meals for him.

-If you DO have some interest in feeding homemade food, read on!
-By the way, a multitude of veterinarians are in full support of feeding homemade.
+If you do have some interest in feeding homemade food, read on!
+A multitude of veterinarians are in full support of feeding homemade.

 "You can boost your pet's health profoundly by making one simple decision.
 All you have to do is change his diet from commercial-brand fare to something you may never have imagined giving him – real food.
 The fresh food you buy at the market for yourself is the food you should give your pet, too."

 Generations of dogs lived to ripe old ages on fresh foods...before the pet food corporations came along and changed (ruined) everything.

 Dogs have been domesticated for about 15,000 years (that's amazing, isn't it?).
 And all that time, right up until the 1930s, they were fed real meat or fish.
 Sometimes a few vegetables, homemade bread, and milk.